 - Qualified securities broker registered in the Bourse

-What is the added value to business entities from Report on Compliance with Clients’ Funds & Assets Rules?
+What is the added value to business entities from Reports on Compliance with Clients’ Funds & Assets Rules?

-- Enhance business entity’s reputation and increase all stakeholders’ confidence.
+- Enhance the business entity’s reputation and increase all stakeholders’ confidence.

 - Protect the clients’ funds and assets and promote their interests and investments.

 - Contribute to optimizing regulatory compliance with respect to securities business.